fedetask/experiments/README.md

-# experiments
+# Experiment Utilities
-Utility code for running and visualizing experiments
+Utility code for running and visualizing experiments.